locationtech/geomesa/docs/user/cassandra/commandline_tools.rst

 Then, ``cd`` into the ``GEOMESA_CASSANDRA_HOME`` directory, and type ``bin/geomesa-cassandra help``.
 You should get a listing of the tools with descriptions.

 The first tool we'll try is the ``ingest`` command.
-This command takes data from an external source, and ingests it into the Cassandra database.
+This command takes data from an external source and ingests it into the Cassandra database.
 For this example, we'll use some sample data located at ``examples/ingest/csv/example.csv`` in the ``GEOMESA_CASSANDRA_HOME`` directory.
 Also, to make editing and running the command easier, we'll use the example bash script at ``examples/ingest/csv/ingest_csv.sh``.